DJ Skills (Sound Production)

 This is a Full time one year course, which runs from September to May.
 Exact details of the timetable will be given out to students during the induction process prior to class commencement in September.

-Whether you're an absolute beginner or looking to hone your skills, if you want to become a better DJ and music producer then this course is for you.
-Avail of one-to-one sessions in our dedicated DJ room and play out in our live venue.
+Whether you’re an absolute beginner or looking to hone your skills, if you want to become a better DJ and music producer then this course is for you.
+Avail of one-to-one sessions in our dedicated DJ room – you won't find a better equipped DJ studio in any college in the country.
+When you’re ready, play out in our live venue.

 Beyond DJing, gain all the knowledge and skills you need for a career in the music industry.
 This course provides a combination of practical and theoretical tuition in all aspects of sound engineering and music production and is delivered by teachers who are working DJs, producers and musicians.
 Learn to record performers and musicians in our industry-standard recording studio, and create your own tracks in an all iMac digital sound production facility, fully equipped with state-of-the-art equipment.
 This course features a high level of training in a wide range of industry-standard music production software including Pro Tools, Ableton Live and Adobe Audition.
 You will also gain practical experience setting up sound facilities for live performances and location recording.